George Hamilton Teed

-George Hamilton Teed (9 December 1886 – 24 December 1938) was a Canadian author who also wrote under the pen-names G. H. Teed, Hamilton Teed, Peter Kingsland, and Desmond Reid.
+George Hamilton Teed (9 December 1886 – 24 December 1938) was a Canadian author who also wrote under the pen-names G. H. Teed, Hamilton Teed, Louis Brittany, Peter Kingsland, and Desmond Reid.
 Teed was born in Woodstock, New Brunswick.
-He specialized in adventure fiction and detective stories starring Sexton Blake, but also wrote a few science fiction tales and several stories starring detectives Nelson Lee and Dixon Hawke.
-He penned over 400 tales and is considered to be one of the best Sexton Blake authors of all time.
-He created the longest list and the most varied gallery of characters in the Blake canon, his most unique contribution perhaps being the many strong female adversaries he pitted against Blake.
+He specialized in adventure fiction and detective stories, but also wrote science fiction and the odd romance.
+He is best remembered for his tales of Sexton Blake, a popular, fictional British detective who featured in a wide variety of publications in the first half of the twentieth century.
+He wrote close to three hundred Blake tales, more than any other author, and his creations and writings are considered "the best in Blake history before the Second World War."

 Life and work

 George Heber Hamilton Teed was one of three children.
 His father, Almon Isiah Teed, was a merchant who owned saw-mills, a fleet of boats, and a coffee plantation in South America.
 Hamilton was educated at McGill University in Montreal at that time one of Canada's most exclusive schools.
 After graduation he set off to explore the world.
 He circumnavigated the globe twice, and tried his hand at various jobs including overseeing a banana plantation in Costa Rica, and sheep-farming in Australia.